 Human resources have been one of the last departments to be touched by machine learning and AI.
 Nevertheless, slowly but steadily, machine learning has been gaining more traction in the HR department owing to the array of benefits with creating job descriptions to attract the best talent, training recommendations for employees and predicting employee attrition.

-Dr. Raul V. Rodriguez, Dean of the School of Business at Woxsen University, will be joining us for the Nordic People Analytics Summit in September to share more in-depth insights into how AI and ML are transforming HR.
+Dr. Raul V. Rodriguez, Dean of the School of Business at Woxsen University, joined us for the Nordic People Analytics Summit to share more in-depth insights into how AI and ML are transforming HR.
 We had a conversation with Dr. Raul to learn more about the current impact of ML in HR, the state of HR & People Analytics in the post-COVID-19 world and how AI helps evolve organisations’ relationship with their employees.

 Hyperight: Hello Raul, we are extremely pleased to have you at the second edition of the Nordic People Analytics Summit, this time in a virtual setting.
 Before we go onto more topic-related questions, let’s get familiar with who Dr. Raul V. Rodriguez is.